 "The little brooks are very sweet, Like a girl's ribbons curled, But the great sea is bitter That washes all the world.

-"Strong are the Roman roses, Or the free flowers of the heath, But every flower, like a flower of the sea, Smelleth with the salt of death.
+"Strong are the Roman roses, Or the free flowers of the heath, But every flower, like a flower of the sea, death.